-June 5, 2019 – Ministers, unions, employers and the SER have reached a principal agreement on reforming the Dutch pension system: a future-proof and balanced pension system.
-The labor market is changing and over the past ten years people have become increasingly flexible in their way of working and living.
+The Dutch Parliament and their social partners have reached an agreement on reforming the pension Netherlands system: a future-proof and balanced pension system.
+The labour market is changing and over the past ten years people have become increasingly flexible in their way of working and living.
 However, the pension system has remained basically the same.
 With this agreement in principle, the Dutch retirement provision is being modernised and at the same time, after long discussions (9 years) there is now clarity about the state pension age.

-- Freeze of the state pension age: the next two years the state pension age will be frozen at 66 years and four months.
-After that, the retirement age gradually rises to 67 years in 2024.
+- Freeze of the state pension age: the pension age is frozen at 66 years and four months.
+The retirement age gradually will rise to 67 years in 2024.
 After that, the state retirement age continues to rise, but less rapidly than the government initially wanted.
 For each year that life expectancy rises, the state pension age will increase by eight months.
-Employers, trade unions and the government are going to investigate whether the state pension age can be linked to 45 years of service in the future.